-Awarded to more than 2,400 establishments in more than 50 countries around the world, the Green Key award has been in existence for longer than 20 years and is the largest global eco-label for accommodation.
+Awarded to more than 3000 establishments and counting, in more than 50 countries around the world, the Green Key award has been in existence for longer than 20 years and is the largest global eco-label for accommodation.
 The eco-label is a programme of the international Foundation for Environmental Education (FEE) based in Denmark and it is recognised and supported by the World Tourism Organisation (UNWTO), United Nations Environmental Programme (UNEP), United Nations Educational, Scientific and Cultural Organisation (UNESCO) and the Global Sustainable Tourism Council.
 In South Africa Green Key is operated by WESSA.